2018 VITA Sites and Service Schedules

 Who supports and manages the VITA and EITC program?

-Your Refund May Be Delayed This Year: New FEDERAL LAW will delay tax refunds until February 15, 2017 if you receive the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC).
+Refund Delay Notice 2017: New FEDERAL LAW will delay tax refunds until February 15, 2017 if you receive the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC).

 Due to changes in the law, starting in 2017, the IRS can’t issue refunds before Feb.
 15, 2017, for returns that claim the Earned Income Credit (EIC) or the Additional Child Tax Credit (ACTC).
 This applies to the entire refund, not just the portion associated with these credits.
 As in past years, the IRS will begin accepting and processing tax returns once the filing season begins.
 All taxpayers should file as usual.
 Even though the IRS cannot issue refunds for some early filers until at least Feb.
 15, the IRS reminds taxpayers that most refunds will still be issued within the normal timeframe: 21 days or less, after being accepted for processing by the IRS.